 Special maintenance of equipment or facilities such as fountains, drinking

-Features fountains, sculptures, flag poles, goals, nets, screens, parking devices, tables, benches, play units, signs and any equipment or special facility within a park or building
+Features fountains, sculptures, flag poles, goals, nets, screens, parking devices, tables, benches, play units, signs, hardscapes, and any equipment or special facility within a park or building

 Quality of Work

 Each park or facility under the maintenance schedule of the Parks and Recreation Department will be evaluated using the Park Evaluation Form.
-The evaluation will be completed by the Supervisor, the Parks or Tourism Manager or his/her designee.
+The evaluation will be completed by the Supervisor, the Parks Manager or his/her designee.
 This form is found in the appendix section.
-It shall be completed on the CityWorks system.
+It shall be completed on the CityWorks work management system.

-Mode I
+Level 1

 State of the art maintenance applied to a high-quality diverse landscape.
-Usually associated with high traffic urban areas such as public squares, malls, governmental grounds or high visitation parks.
+Usually associated with high traffic urban areas such as public squares, malls, governmental grounds, or high visitation parks.

 Turf care--Grass height maintained according to species and variety of grass.
 Mowed at least once every five working days but may be as often as once every three working days.
 Aeration as required, not less than four times per year.
 Reseeding or sodding as needed.
-Weed control should be practiced so that no more than one percent of the surface has weeds present.
+Weed control should be practiced so that no more than five (5) percent of the surface has weeds present.

 Fertilizer -- Adequate fertilization applied to plant species according to their optimum requirements.
 Application rates and times should ensure an even supply of nutrients for the entire year.
 Nitrogen, phosphorus and potassium percentages should follow local recommendations from your County Extension Service.
-Trees, shrubs and flowers should be fertilized according to their individual require- ments of nutrients for optimum growth.
+Trees, shrubs and flowers should be fertilized according to their individual requirements of nutrients for optimum growth.
 Unusually long or short growing seasons may modify the requirement slightly.

-Irrigation -- Sprinkler irrigated.
+Irrigation -- Sprinkler irrigated (cost and infrastructure dependent).
 Electric automatic commonly used.
 Some manual systems could be considered adequate under plentiful rainfall circumstances and adequate staffing.
 Frequency of use follows rainfall, temperature, seasonal length and demands of plant material.

 Litter control--Minimum of once per day, 7 days per week.
 Extremely high visitation may increase the frequency.
 Receptacles should be plentiful enough to hold all trash generated between servicing without normally overflowing.